 - Greenery from your garden – I used some from our wattle tree in our garden.

 Step 1– Remove any labels from your jars by soaking them in hot soapy water.
-Use eucalyptus oil to remove any sticky residual that may be left behind.
+Use eucalyptus oil to remove any sticky residue that may be left behind.

-Step 2 – Using your paint brush and mod podge cover the entire jar.
-I probably went a little to high and if I had my time again I would have only gone to the neck of the jars.
+Step 2 – Using your paintbrush and mod podge cover the entire jar.
+I probably went a little too high and if I had my time again I would have only gone to the neck of the jars.

 Step 5– Let dry overnight on a baking tray with some baking paper.

 Step 6 – Add some greenery and the pine cones.
 I really wanted to use real pinecones but unfortunately, they aren’t in season here in Australia 🙁 So faux ones it is!